How to buy Excelsior Capital (ECL) shares

 The EBITDA is a measure of a Excelsior Capital 's overall financial performance and is widely used to measure a its profitability.

 |Return on assets TTM||8.1%|

 |Market capitalisation||$51.9 million|

 Excelsior Capital share dividends

-While Excelsior Capital 's payout ratio might seem fairly standard, it's worth remembering that Excelsior Capital may be investing much of the rest of its net profits in future growth.
+While Excelsior Capital 's payout ratio might seem low, this can signify that Excelsior Capital is investing more in its future growth.